teresaaguilar/SciCommProjAssig-u199267/README.md

 The proposed predictive model was validated using 63 cases, including 30 patients who suffered a hip fracture after taking the scan.
 [1]

-[1] Rodríguez Martín, Raquel.
-Predictive modelling of femur fracture from DXA scans using radiomics and machine learning.
-2018 http://hdl.handle.net/10230/44675
+[1] Rodríguez Martín, R. (2018).
+Predictive modelling of femur fracture from dxa scans using radiomics and machine learning. http://hdl.handle.net/10230/44675